Resources for the Arts

 • The American Ballet Theatre, based in New York City, offers internships during fall, spring, or summer.

-• American Dance Festival offers internship positions during their summer performance season.
+• American Dance Festival offers internship positions during its summer performance season.

 • Dance Place provides their interns hands-on experience with the staff and faculty at Dance Place, a nationally recognized community arts organization.